My World (Aespa EP): Background and release

 On February 16, 2023, Lee Sung-soo released a 30-minute video stating: "Lee Soo-man was the reason why Aespa's music has been delayed" and that the group was supposed to release new music on February 20.
 Moreover, he added that Soo-man wanted to start "injecting environmentalist motifs of tree-planting and sustainability into songs" which were eventually later scrapped as they "did not fit the world of Aespa" and made the group "upset".
-On February 25 and 26, the group performed the then-unreleased songs: "Salty & Sweet", "Thirsty", "I'm Unhappy", "'Til We Meet Again" at their first concert, Synk: Hyper Line.
+On February 25 and 26, the group performed the then-unreleased songs "Salty & Sweet", "Thirsty", "I'm Unhappy" and "'Til We Meet Again" at their first concert, Synk: Hyper Line.
 On March 16, SM Entertainment announced that Aespa would be releasing a record in early May.
 During an interview for the March 2023 edition of Uproxx, member Giselle revealed that their upcoming music will be "a little different, while keeping [their] roots in the whole Aespa vibe" by "show[ing] a versatible version of [themselves]".
 She further elaborate that the songs would be "more sentimental with focus [mainly] on the music orientation, [in addition], to the performance".

 On April 17, it was announced that the group's third extended play titled My World, containing six tracks, would be released on May 8.
 It was also announced that "Welcome to My World" would be pre-released on May 2.
 The EP would be available in four different versions with 11 different covers depending on the version, with pre-orders starting on the same day.
 A day later, the intro teaser video was released.
 On April 24, a "breaking news"-styled teaser video was released.
 On the same day, the track listing of 6 tracks was released via their official website with "Spicy" announced as the lead single.
 On April 26, it was revealed that Naevis, the AI character in Aespa's SMCU storyline, would be featured in "Welcome to My World" as a virtual artist.
 On May 2, "Welcome to My World" was released alongside its music video.
 The track video for "I'm Unhappy", "Salty & Sweet", and "Thirsty" was released, respectively, from May 2 to 4.
 On May 6, the music video teaser for lead single "Spicy" was released.
 The EP was released alongside the music video for "Spicy" on May 8.